Mount Browne

-Mt Browne was a town on the Albert Goldfield, west of Milparinka, New South Wales that existed briefly but which today only a few ruins remain today.
+Mt Browne was a town on the Albert Goldfield, west of Milparinka, New South Wales that existed briefly but of which only a few ruins remain today.
 A cemetery can also be found some distance from the Mt Browne diggings.
 The lack of water made gold prospecting extraordinarily difficult.
 Dry blowing was used and some miners even carted their gold bearing dirt to Milparinka where they washed it in the town's waterhole.
 The diggings were largely abandoned by 1893.

 History

 Gold was discovered at Mt Browne.